Vendee: tourism and sightseeing

 In a department that attracts more than five million visitors a year, most visits to Vendée are concentrated in one of the many seaside resorts, with their long gently sloping sandy beaches and family friendly facilities.

 Vendee is best known as a centre for beach holidays, and for good reason.
-The Vendee beaches are perfect for children and great for windsurfers and birdwatching, and are often backed by pine forests.
+The Vendee beaches are perfect for children and great for windsurfers and birdwatching, and are often backed by pine forests, ideal for cycling.

-Some parts of the coast are rather built up with campsites, others sections are lined with grand 19th century villas, and others backed by attractive pine woods, some are easily accessible and some require a bit of effort, but one thing is certain - you will certainly find a family beach to your liking somewhere here in Vendee!
+Some parts of the coast are rather built up with holiday homes, others are lined with grand 19th century villas, and others backed by attractive pine woods, some are easily accessible and some require a bit of effort, but one thing is certain - you will certainly find a family beach to your liking somewhere here in Vendee!

 Towns and villages away from the beach